 Radio and television transmission towers, water towers, and public safety facilities are exempt from the height limit as long as they are set back from all lot lines at least one (1) foot for every one (1) foot of structure height.

-Height regulations for Wind Energy Systems and Wireless Telecommunication Facilities are listed in Section 17.06.N
+Height regulations for Wind Energy Systems and Wireless Telecommunication Facilities are listed in Section 17.06.P.

 Maximum lot coverage.
 The maximum lot coverage for all primary and accessory structures is stated in the table above.

+NEIGHBORHOOD COMMERCIAL DISTRICT

+Purpose.
+The purpose of the Neighborhood Commercial District is to provide for small-scale retail and office facilities that serve a local market and are generally accessible from major traffic ways.

+Where These Zoning Regulations Apply.
+The Neighborhood Commercial zoning regulations apply to all land designated as Neighborhood Commercial on the City of Piedmont Zoning Map.

+Neighborhood Commercial District Use Regulations.
+The use regulations listed in the table below are intended to maintain and promote small-scale commercial uses.
+The regulations allow for some non-commercial uses, but not to such an extent as to sacrifice the purpose of the district.

+Neighborhood Commercial District Uses Table.